GuildCrafts/interview-app/README.md

 ### Setup instructions
 If this is the first time you're setting up this repo:

 ./go init
 ./go install_idm

+You will need to create a `.env.development` file in IDM and follow steps 7 & 8 in the idm ReadMe.

+Then, you will need to create a `.env.development` file in this repo and add the JWT_PUBLIC_KEY from IDM.

 If you've worked on this repo in the past, and you're working in the development environment:
 ./go start